Ksenia Trofimova

 Scalability: Can the software be easily expanded for larger events?

-Customizability: Can the layout, language or processes be adapted to the company?
+Customizability: Can the layout, language, or processes be adapted to the company?

-Introducing event software correctly - best practices for companies
+Implementing event software correctly – best practices for companies

-Involve stakeholders at an early stage
+Involve stakeholders early on

 Start with a pilot project

-Plan for training & support
+Plan training and support

-Check interfaces right from the start
+Check interfaces from the outset

-Obtain targeted feedback
+Seek targeted feedback

 All-in-one event platforms or specialized tools?

-This integrated approach is particularly attractive for companies that regularly organize events and want to map many processes digitally.
+This integrated approach is particularly attractive for companies that regularly hold events and want to map many processes digitally.
 All data remains in one system, which not only ensures efficiency but also a consistent user experience.

 Free vs. professional tools – where are the boundaries?